Josh Kasevich: Professional career

 Kasevich was selected by the Toronto Blue Jays in the second round with the 60th overall pick of the 2022 Major League Baseball draft.
 He signed with the team for $1 million.
 He made his professional debut with the Dunedin Blue Jays, batting .262 with seven RBIs and eight doubles over 25 games.
 Kasevich played the 2023 season with the Vancouver Canadians with whom he hit .284 with four home runs and fifty RBIs over 94 games.
 He was assigned to the New Hampshire Fisher Cats to open the 2024 season.
 In early August, he was promoted to the Buffalo Bisons.
 Over 128 games, Kasevich hit .296 with six home runs, 64 RBIs, and 28 doubles.

 Kasevich opened the 2025 season on the injured list with a back injury before rehabbing with the Florida Complex League Blue Jays and Dunedin in May.
 He suffered a wrist injury, and did not return to play for another two months.
 Kasevich returned healthy and was assigned to Buffalo in August.
 Over 29 games with Buffalo, he hit .173 with six RBIs.
 Kasevich was assigned to play in the Arizona Fall League with the Glendale Desert Dogs after the season.
+Kasevich was a non-roster invitee to 2026 spring training.
+He played the entirety of the 2026 season with Buffalo and batted .282 with four home runs and 47 RBIs over 130 games.